shnhrrsn/homebridge-openzwave/README.md

 ## Config

 Add the minimal platform configuration.
+This plugin creates `Add Node`, `Add Secure Node`, and `Remove Node` buttons for your controller.
 All the supported command classes from all devices paired with your gateway appear in the Home app.

 ```json
 {